Universal chaotic dynamics from Krylov space: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Vijay Balasubramanian and to Souvik Banerjee for discussions.
-The research of J.~E. and Z.-Y.~X.~is funded by DFG through the Collaborative Research Center SFB 1170 ToCoTronics, Project-ID 258499086—SFB 1170, as well as by Germany's Excellence Strategy through the W\"urzburg‐Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ‐ ct.qmat (EXC 2147, project‐id 390858490).
-Z.~Y.~X. also acknowledges support from the National Natural Science Foundation of China under Grants No.~11875053 and No.~12075298.
-S.-K.J is supported by a startup fund at Tulane University.
+We are grateful to Vijay Balasubramanian, Souvik Banerjee, Pawel Caputa, Adolfo del Campo, Pratik Nandy, and Dario Rosa for discussions.
+The research of J.~E.~and Z.-Y.~X.~is funded by DFG through the Collaborative Research Center SFB 1170 ToCoTronics, Project-ID 258499086—SFB 1170, as well as by Germany's Excellence Strategy through the W\"urzburg‐Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ‐ ct.qmat (EXC 2147, project‐id 390858490).
+Z.-Y.~X.~also acknowledges support from the National Natural Science Foundation of China under Grants No.~11875053 and No.~12075298.
+S.-K.J~is supported by a startup fund at Tulane University.